This post may contain affiliate links. See our Privacy Policy.

 Recipe Variations

-- Extra spice.
-Add a pinch of nutmeg or allspice to the apple filling.
+- Add warm spice.
+Add a pinch of nutmeg or allspice to the filling for a little more depth.

 - Nut topping.
 Sprinkle chopped pecans or walnuts over the batter before baking.